somatic

 Evaluate awareness and regulation

-Conduct structured tests to assess whether the somatic cue increases awareness of breathing patterns and supports voluntary regulation, measuring changes in breath depth, breathing rate, and heart rate recovery.
+Conduct controlled tests to assess whether the somatic cue increases awareness of breathing patterns and supports voluntary regulation, measuring changes in breath depth, breathing rate, and heart rate recovery.

 Experiment with generative AI to develop adaptive, subjective mappings between physiological signals and garment behavior—allowing thresholds and responses to evolve based on individual patterns, context, and multi-point sensor data embedded in clothing.